refactored-group/automaticffl-for-woocommerce/README.md

-# Automatic FFL for WooCommerce
+# Automatic FFL™ for WooCommerce

 [![Automatic FFL for WooCommerce](https://www.automaticffl.com/img/logos/logo.png)](https://www.automaticffl.com/)

 ## Overview

-Automatic FFL for WooCommerce is a powerful extension designed to simplify the process of shipping firearms to Federal Firearms License (FFL) dealers when customers place orders containing firearm products.
+Automatic FFL™ for WooCommerce is a powerful extension designed to simplify the process of shipping firearms to Federal Firearms License (FFL) dealers when customers place orders containing firearm products.
 The extension seamlessly integrates with WooCommerce, adding a user-friendly interface that allows customers to select an FFL dealer near them for order pickup.
 With this extension, you can ensure compliance with firearm shipping regulations while providing a convenient experience for your customers.

 ## Features